Yi-Feng-Liu/Excel-Filter-tool/README.md

 > 5. Check the result is you want, if not please contact me.

-> Type this command in console
+> Let Python application and all its dependencies into a single package

-> pyinstaller --onefile -w --icon=Images/app_icon.ico run.py --name "Excel Filter Tool" --add-data "util/*py;util" --add-data   "Images/*jpg;Images"
+>>  pyinstaller --onefile -w --icon=Images/app_icon.ico run.py --name "Excel Filter Tool" --add-data "util/*py;util" --add-data   "Images/*jpg;Images"